 Who doesn’t love a nice cold Wendy’s Frosty Dessert?
-Raise your hand if you wish they made a pumpkin version!
+Try this recipe for a pumpkin frosty!

 Wendy’s Frosty Desserts are a bit nostalgic to me, dating back to more than 10 years ago.
 One summer during college, my best friend and I had the popular Frosty and Fries combination every Sunday night before heading to our college group worship gathering.
 The fries were always hot with the right amount of salt, creating the perfect dipping vessel for the chocolate frozen dessert.

 I know many of us love Wendy’s Frosty Desserts, especially the chocolate flavor, but how many of you have wished for a pumpkin version?
 My hand is raised!
 Is yours?

 Since we are now entering the fall season, where all things pumpkin are popping up on food blogs and Pinterest, I thought I would get a jump-start to the pumpkin recipes, as well.
 The problem?
 It is still 90 degrees here in Mississippi, which means I am not in the mood to bake anything with pumpkin!
 Crap.
 What to do?

 I kept cool, turned off my oven and made you a Pumpkin Frosty.
 It took me a couple of attempts, but this is what I think is the closest to a homemade Pumpkin Frosty dessert, inspired from the ever-so-lovely, Kristen’s, homemade chocolate version (that you don’t want to miss)!

 - 3/4 cup pumpkin puree

 - 6 oz .
 Cool Whip